Skiracer33/stancon2019/README.md

 	./submit_all -d my_experiments -b yes -s 52

-The notebook looks best when read in html or as the .ipynb a pdf has been provided for compatability.
+The notebook looks best when read in html but a pdf file has been provided for compatability.